ChenLiu-1996/GAN-evaluator/README.md

 </details>

 ## Acknowledgements
-1. The code for the `GAN_Evaluator` (especially for the computation of IS and FID) is inspired by:
+1. The code for the `GAN_Evaluator` (specifically, the computation of IS and FID) is inspired by:
     - https://github.com/sbarratt/inception-score-pytorch/blob/master/inception_score.py
     - https://www.kaggle.com/code/ibtesama/gan-in-pytorch-with-fid
     - https://github.com/mseitzer/pytorch-fid/blob/master/src/pytorch_fid/fid_score.py
-    - Note: We did not validate the "mathmetical correctness" in their computations.
-Please use mindfully.
+    - **Note: We did not validate the "mathmetical correctness" in their computations.
+Please use mindfully.**
 2. The code for the demo script (specifically, architecture and training of DCGAN) is inspired by:
     - https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial